Stef406/Image-processing/README.md

 # Image-processing
 This project provides an image processing approach to determine the void fraction distribution in fluidized beds.

+The images are in the data folder.
 The main steps are the following:

 - Select a rectangle where the bed is in the Fixed image.
 The inensity of this subimage is the void fraction of the packed or fixed bed.
 - Select a rectangle where the freeboard is in the Fixed image (bright area).
 The inensity of this subimage is the maximum void fraction when only gas and no particles are present.